kuno-framework/kuno-framework.github.io/pages/getting-started/next-steps.md

 This section builds upon the quick start.
 If you haven't completed the quick start yet, you can find it [here](/) or to the right.

-Read: 2 minutes | Code: 5 minutes | Watch: 5 minutes
+Read: 5 minutes | Code: 10 minutes

 #### Add an OpenAPI Definition
 Add a new file named **kuno.json** to configure the API and point the schema reference to **http://cdn.kuno.io/schemas/application.json**.
 Add a title, description and version.
 The